 Many customers I speak with react by saying “Jim, not much has changed.
 I can wait, there is no rush”.
 They have that view because they think about their perspective in terms of today not in terms of time.
 Yes, perhaps if we just take a look at what is happening in business application software, we can easily see how going “digital” has impacted us.

-It was but a few years ago that business application software ran via on-premise computers.
+It was but a few years ago that business application software ran via on-premises computers.
 Updates and new features came along every 18-24 months on average.
 Now business applications run in modern digital cloud platforms where updates happen sometimes daily and most often monthly.
 Each update bringing new capabilities and innovation.
 If you’re not on a modern digital platform, how will you keep up?

 That’s maybe why more than 90% of executives believe in recent surveys that going “digital” is a requirement to remain in business.
 So are you ready to start building your highway?